flomio/cordova-plugin-flomio/README.md

 * `getDataBlocks(resultCallback, deviceId)`

-	Retrieve NDEF formatted data from a tag in proximity of a specified target device
+	Retrieve NDEF formatted data from a tag in proximity of a specified target device.
+	***Currently works with FloBLE devices only***

 	```
 	function resultCallback(result)